DialectalArabicMMLU: Benchmarking Dialectal Capabilities in Arabic and Multilingual Language Models

 This evaluation step showed that only about 5\% of the translations contained some inaccuracies.
 Almost all dialectical translations had average assessments between good (4) and very good (5) levels, except for the UAE dialect, which was only marginally below good (at 3.94).

-Linguistic analysis revealed that some of the UAE translations showed a bias towards the use of Saudi dialectal words instead of more common terms used in the region.
-For Syrian, some the translations had the tendency to translate the concept rather than the original text.
-Additionally, some issues were detected with the translation of pronouns.
-This evaluation step effectively resulted in a second round of translation-review revision for the UAE and Syrian QA pairs, thus improving the overall quality of the final dataset.
+We further performed linguistic analysis, which revealed that some of the UAE translations had a bias towards the use of Saudi dialectal words instead of more common terms used in the region.
+For Syrian, some translators had a tendency to translate the concept rather than the original text.
+Additionally, there were issues with the translation of pronouns.
+This evaluation effectively resulted in a second round of translation-review revision for the UAE and Syrian QA pairs, improving the quality of the final dataset.

 \paragraph{Similarity between Dialects} To further understand the nature of the data, we examined the lexical variations between the dialects using Jaccard similarity.
-For this, we took the frequency counts for all words in both the question and the choice columns and passed them through a preprocessing step using the CAMeL~Tools~\cite{obeid-etal-2020-camel} for Unicode character normalization, dediacritization, and whitespace tokenization.
+We took the frequency counts for all words in both the question and the choice columns and passed them through a preprocessing step using the CAMeL~Tools~\cite{obeid-etal-2020-camel} for Unicode character normalization, dediacritization, and whitespace tokenization.
 Table~\ref{tab:jacc_bin} shows the Jaccard similarity between the various dialect pairs.